Most Famous Metal Bands and Their Logos

 Logo Misfits

-The Misfits’ logo embodies gloominess, matching the band’s horror-punk style.
+The Misfits’ logo embodies a sense of gloom, matching the band’s horror-punk style.
 The “Fiend skull,” a creepy face with empty eye sockets and a wide grin, conveys a feeling of anxiety and unpredictability.
-A simple contrast of black and white colors adds uniqueness to the image.
+A simple black-and-white contrast adds uniqueness to the image.
 Due to its simplicity and distinctiveness, the visual identity became an iconic sign for music fans and the entire alternative culture.
 Using this gloomy symbol, the band created a movement that inspired many other artists and performers, turning the Fiend skull into a true legend.

 Trivium